3 Digital Multifamily Marketing Fundamentals You Need to Focus on Today

 After researching your target audience, create your preferred social accounts and fill in all the About Us details.
-It’s important not to just slap your tagline and phone number on your social media pages, then forget about it.
-Add in details about your services, business hours, and more.
+It’s important not just to slap your tagline and phone number on your social media pages, then forget about it.
+Add details about your services, business hours, and more.

 Next, start strategizing your social media postings.
 Create a calendar that details what you will be posting and when to help keep yourself accountable and organized.

 Create a free Buffer account or use Hootsuite to schedule your posts a week at a time easily; that way, you won’t have to remember to publish content each day.

 2. Multifamily SEO is the way to go.